emanuelefalbo/ClusterGene/README.md

-Introduction to EnGene
+Introduction to ClusterGene
 ======================

-This is a manual for the EnGene module which is currently employed to identify common and context-specific essential genes (EG) from gene deletion experimetnal scores, such as experimental scores downloaded from the DepMap porta from CRISPR-Ca9 or RNA-i experiments.
+This is a manual for the ClusterGene module which is currently employed to identify common and context-specific essential genes (EG) from gene deletion experimetnal scores, such as experimental scores downloaded from the DepMap porta from CRISPR-Ca9 or RNA-i experiments.